TuomoKareoja/product-type-sales-predictions/README.md

 ```
 ├── data
 │   ├── clean          <- Data that has been cleaned of any clear errors.
-│   ├── interim        <- Intermediate step for big data transformations.
 │   ├── predictions    <- predictions made with models.
 │   ├── processed      <- The final data sets for modeling.
 │   └── raw            <- The original data.
 │
-├── models
-│    ├── final         <- Models trained with all data.
-│    └── train         <- Models trained with training data.
-│
 ├── notebooks          <- Jupyter notebooks and other notebooklike objects.
-│    │                    Names start with a number for ordering
-│    │                    and have a `_` delimited description,
-│    │                    e.g. `1.0_initial_data_exploration`.
 │    ├── exploratory   <- Lab books and work in progress.
 NOT IN remote repository.
 │    └── reports       <- Notebooks meant for others to read.
 IN remote repository.
 │